andersmmg/LockAndBlock/README.md

 - **Force fields:** Create an unbreakable wall that you can disable and enable at will
 - **Mines:** Protect you stuff with explosives, using laser trip mines, land mines, and proximity mines
 - **Player Sensor:** Detect when a player is near and trigger a redstone contraption
+- **Detonator Mine:** Use a detonator to remotely detonate land mines
 - **Laser Sensor:** Detect when players or entities touch a laser with a redstone signal
 - **Redstone Laser:** Protect an area with painful lasers
+- **Reinforced Iron:** Reinforced iron blocks are much harder to break than iron
+- **Keys and locks** Lock reinforced iron door with keys, and activate redstone with keys

 ### Requirements: